-We provide Dallas County jail release for misdemeanors, felonies, DWI, drug possessions, thefts, assaults, fraud, credit card abuse, marijuana possession and more.
-Many times people are also held on warrants for unpaid tickets.
+Our criminal defense attorney David L. Traylor has been helping people with their criminal defense cases and Dallas County jail release for over 20 years.
+We provide Dallas County jail release for misdemeanors, felonies, DWIs, drug possessions, thefts, assaults, fraud, credit card abuse, marijuana possession, and more.
+In some cases, people are even held on warrants for unpaid tickets.

 How to Handle Dallas County Jail Release

 If someone you care about is in jail, you may be able to secure a bond to get them released.
 A bond is, essentially, an amount of money that’s set by a judge in exchange for releasing the defendant from jail before their trial.
 The bond amount is intended to ensure the defendant will show up at court, and if they don’t, the amount is forfeited.